ozgurcetinok/Sentiment-Analysis/README.md

 External libraries such as pandas, re, numpy, sk learn and nltk are used.
 All are publicly available.

 If you have trouble importing these, type “!pip install libraryname” in a notebook cell o install it.
-If you have UTF-8 error, you have to fix your bash profile by adding commands to it.
+If you have UTF-8 error, you have to fix your bash profile by adding following commands to it.

 --export LC_ALL=en_US.UTF-8

 --export LANG=en_US.UTF-8

-Step by step explanation is provided in the Jupyter Notebook.
+Step by step explanation about the code is provided in the Jupyter Notebook.